ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 ## Purpose aka why am I writing this
 The purpose of this article is to provide an introduction to - and a set of resources for - key meetings that managers should have with members of their team.

+When I first started managing, I had no idea what meetings I was supposed to conduct with my staff.
+In part because I was at a smaller organization and we were inventing processes on the fly and also because I did not have a manager who conducted or introduced me to these meetings.
+I learned about these meetings through peers in other organizations, network events, mentors, and reading.
+A

 Each meeting breakdown contains important details, including:
 - Meeting Name
 - Purpose